Berkshire

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The cot side on a trolley could remain in an unlocked position due to design and maintenance issues, which were not clearly highlighted.
+Concerns summary (AI summary) The cot side on a trolley could remain in an unlocked position due to design and maintenance issues, which were not clearly highlighted.
 The MHRA failed to escalate this known hazard to other hospital trusts.

 Stephen Church